gboehl/grgrlib/README.md

 The beta stage will involve considerable restructuring of packages, code, and the API.

 The dependencies are listed in the setup.py file.
-Note that this package depends on the `pydsge` and `filterpy-dsge` packages that can both be found on my github page.
+Note that this package depends on the `pydsge` and `filterpy-dsge` packages that can both be found on my github page (they will thus not be installed automatically via `pip`).

-Installation with pip:
+## Installation with `pip`

 Clone the repository and then from within the cloned folder run.
 ```